Lambosaurus/hives-and-torches/systems/stats.md

  - Days or weeks of care in town to let your wounds heal
  - Paying for the services of an expert healer
  - Requiring the player to go on a small side quest
- - Making it a permenant wound as a reminder of the players hubris
+ - Making it a permanent wound as a reminder of the players hubris

+When a mortal wound is healed, it may not be 'good as new'.
+Scar tissue or missing digits could still remain.
+The worst of the trauma has healed, and the character has learned to make do with the body they have.

 # Size